 Cultural perspectives unlock personal growth.

 Look, I’m not here to bash.
-But, let’s be honest.
-Living to work and working to live is a hard pace to go by in the US.
+But let’s be honest.
+Living to work and working to live is a hard pace in the US.
 At the same time, it really isn’t just about that.

 We get one opportunity to live the life we want to live.
 If you can say that you’ve done so by absorbing, living, and breathing at least a few other cultures in your lifetime — that’s an absolute win in my book.